Mike Hally (BA Hons 1st (OU))

 Early post-WW2 cinema history, in particular local authority film censorship.

-Impact to date has been through related radio programmes, journal articles and books, as referenced in this profile
+Impact to date has been through related radio programmes, journal articles and books, as referenced in this profile, and conference presentations.

 Currently (early 2017) approaching in middle of fourth part-time year of doctoral study, ie approximately 3/4 way through second FTE year.